airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 #### Install Bootstrap for Sass with Bower

 Now let's use Bower to install Bootstrap.
-This will allow us to import Bootstrap into our SCSS code and compile it down to CSS manually.
+This will allow us to import Bootstrap into our Sass stylesheet and compile it down to CSS manually.

 Create a `bower.json` file using `bower init` or by manually creating one: